How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Step 1: Set Up Your Tray

 Place your mesh tray on top of the no-holed tray.
 If you're using a single 2-inch deep no-holed tray with inner ridges that can lift the medium up, you can add the reusable medium directly to that tray instead.
-If you are using the Kratky tray setup, you place the shallow mesh tray, on top of the deep no holed tray.
+If you are using the Kratky tray setup, you place the shallow mesh tray on top of the deep no-holed tray.

 Step 2: Prepare the Medium

 Evenly place your reusable medium across the mesh tray.
 It should lay flat and cover the growing surface.
-Before seeding, lightly mist the medium with water—this serves two purposes.
+Before seeding, lightly mist the medium with water.
+This serves two purposes.
 First, it prevents seeds from bouncing when you distribute them.
 Second, it begins the hydration process that will help with germination.
 The medium should be damp but not pooling with water.

 Step 3: Seed Evenly

 Distribute your seeds across the medium, avoiding clumps or dense patches.
 Unsure how much seed to use?
 Download our Free Tray-Specific Downloadable PDF Seeding Guide from our website.
 This guide provides exact seed amounts for dozens of varieties in 10x20 trays.
+We also recommend ordering quality microgreen seeds from True Leaf Market, our trusted seed source.

 After spreading your seeds, mist them with water for about 5 to 10 seconds using a hand pump sprayer.
 You want the seeds moist and in good contact with the medium, but you should not see water pooling.
-If pooling occurs, wick it up with a cloth or paper towel immediately, otherwise, you might get seed rot in those areas.
+If pooling occurs, wick it up with a cloth or paper towel immediately, otherwise you might get seed rot in those areas.

 Step 4: Cover and Weight